risahv-Singh77/Olympic_Data_Analysis_MySQL/README.md

 3. To provide insights into country-wise performance, gender representation, and changes over time.

+## Setup Instructions

+To set up and run the project locally:
+1. Install MySQL and set up a local server.
+2. Import the provided SQL scripts and CSV files to create and populate the database.
+3. Run queries using MySQL Workbench, command-line interface, or any other SQL client.

 ## SQL Queries

 Some of the key queries include: